VivekThazhathattil/dekadico/README.md

 ### What's DekaDico?

-It's a memory training app, which is intended for those interested in improving their recall skills of spoken numbers.
+It's a memory training app, which is primarily intended for those interested in improving their recall skills of spoken numbers.
 'Spoken Numbers' is a discipline in all memory competitions.
 The aim is to commit to memory and recall as many Spoken Numbers as possible, which are read out at a pace of 1 digit per second.
 Getting better at such a skill would not just improve your memory skills, but also enhance your focus and concentration.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"